Raxen001/raxen001.github.io/content/personal_writing/what_do_we_live_for/what_do_we_live_for.md

 I don't really know.
 Maybe it is to enjoy, maybe it is not.
 Yeah life might get hard sometimes.
 I may not achieve my dreams.
 I may not always get what i want and it is Alright.
 As long as i am having fun i don't care.
 I wanna enjoy what i do.
-I am the kind of person who can sit in a cubicle with a job i hate.
+I not am the kind of person who can sit in a cubicle with a job i hate.
 If i do something it have to enjoy doing it.
 I can't force myself to do something i don't like.
 I was never able to and never will be able to.
 Maybe life gets so hard i might not be able to the same point of view as i am having today.
 Well